Macrometacorp/docs/docs/cep/reference/extensions/execution/math.md

 EXAMPLE 1

-    define stream InValueStream (inValue double);
+    CREATE STREAM InValueStream (inValue double);

+    insert into OutMediationStream
     select math:abs(inValue) as absValue
-    from InValueStream
+    from InValueStream;
-    insert into OutMediationStream;

 Irrespective of whether the `inValue` in the input stream holds a value of abs(3) or abs(-3),the function returns 3 since the absolute